3 tips to choose the right photographer – use our 3P rule

 Personality

 How important is it to get along with the photographer?
 Well, we would say it’s quite important for you to have a good relationship with your photographer.
-The photographer is probably the only professional who will get quite personal with you.
-They will have to pose you, tell you what you have to do and where you should stand and what you are doing wrong.
-All this, because they see you through the lens differently and if they do not say when you look your best, they are not going to get the best result.
-Therefore, you need to know and trust your photographer in order to get the result you have envisioned.
-You can understand all this from the first meeting, a phone call or maybe only from emails.
-If you will feel that they are not focusing their attention towards you, then you know something is wrong.
+The wedding photographer is one of the professionals who will get quite personal with you.
+They will have to pose you, tell you what you have to do, where you should stand and what you are doing wrong.
+All this is because they see you through the lens differently and if they do not say when you look your best, they are not going to get the best results.
+Therefore, you need to know and trust your photographer to get the result you have envisioned.
+You can understand all this from the first meeting, a phone call, or a video chat.
+If you feel that they are not focusing their attention on you, then you know something is wrong.

 Janice, you have a lot of experience with many different clients.
 How important would you say is for a photographer to have a good relationship with their clients?